 In evaluating how to define the government for financial purposes, management has considered all potential component units.
 The decision to include a potential component unit in the reporting entity was made by applying the criteria set forth in GASB Statement 14, "The Financial Reporting Entity."
 The definition of the reporting entity is based primarily on the concept of financial accountability.
 A primary government is financially accountable for the organizations that make up its legal entity.
 It is also financially accountable for legally separate organizations if its officials appoint a voting majority of an organization's governing body and either it is able to impose its will on that organization or there is a potential for the organization to provide specific financial benefits to, or to impose specific financial burdens on, the primary government.
-Based on the foregoing criteria, there was no component units identified that would require inclusion in this report.
+The District has one component unit, District 8 Fire and Rescue, a nonprofit fire department.